patrocinio/cloud-private-bootcamp/Labs_development/Lab-Microclimate_DJM.md

       persistentVolumeReclaimPolicy: Retain
       capacity:
         storage: 2Gi
-      hostPath:
+      nfs:
-        path: /mc-workspace
+        path: /storage/mc-workspace
+        server: 9.37.138.12
     ```

-   - Copy the following PV definition it a file named **mc-jenkins-pv.yaml** on the system where you sourced your kubectl environment.
+3. Copy the following PV definition in to a file named **mc-jenkins-pv.yaml** and change the **server IP address** (9.37.138.12) to the correct one for your environment.

     ```
     apiVersion: v1